 More importantly, orange peels may contain harmful chemicals as well as viruses despite being washed.
 Therefore, it is best to peel your orange before juicing.

-How much juice in one Orange? – Endnotes
+Conclusion on how much juice in one Orange…

 Orange juice is a delicious way of taking in some essential nutrients on a daily basis.
 However, it is best to prepare it at home itself, control the calorie intake and hygiene.
 That is why choosing the right oranges for juicing is significant.